The distribution of violent event and interevent times in conflicts

-Let us say that in a clash of two groups, the first episode of violence has just ended, and participants prepare for the next.
-Depending on the problems at hand, each group has to solve them, get back on track, reposition itself with respect to moving opponents, or comes under attack prematurely and must defend itself.
-Each action and combination of actions takes a certain amount of time, $\tau$, and in the longer run or over many fights, a distribution of $\tau$ settles down.
+Assume that in a clash between two groups (or individuals), the first violent event has just ended, and the participants prepare for the next.
+Preparatory actions take a certain amount of time, $\tau$, and in the longer run or over many fights, a distribution of $\tau$ settles down.